gohugoio/hugo/content/en/content-management/shortcodes.md

 #### Example `gist` Display

-To demonstrate the remarkably efficiency of Hugo's shortcode feature, we have embedded the `spf13` `gist` example in this page.
+To demonstrate the remarkable efficiency of Hugo's shortcode feature, we have embedded the `spf13` `gist` example in this page.
 The following simulates the experience for visitors to your website.
-Naturally, the final display will be contingent on your stylesheets and surrounding markup.
+Naturally, the final display will depend on your stylesheets and surrounding markup.

 {{< gist spf13 7896402 >}}